 What's the best wireless mouse for your Mac?
 There are plenty of advantages to using a wireless mouse.
 You don't have to worry about the length of your cord or getting it tangled with other peripherals.
 There are all different types of mice on the market for every kind of user.
 Check out our favorites below.

-Also known as the Triathalon Mouse, Logitech's low-cost, high-powered wireless mouse is a great mid-range product.
+Also known as the Triathalon Mouse, Logitech's low-cost high-powered wireless mouse is a great mid-range product.
 It's called the Triathalon Mouse because it has three Bluetooth device connections.
 You can use it with your iMac Pro at home, your MacBook Pro on the go, and your PC at work.
 For many of us, this will be the best model for Mac.

 This vertical mouse has been specifically designed to relieve pain caused by resting your hand incorrectly on a traditional mouse.
 Its design positions your arm in its natural resting angle to improve comfort and help correct bad computer posture.

 Apple's own Magic Mouse is genuinely perfect for gesture-based mousing around on the Mac, having been made by Apple to blend a traditional mouse with multitouch gestures.
 We love that it's designed specifically for Mac and works like a mini trackpad.
 There are other great options out there, too.
 Whichever mouse you end up choosing, don't forget to pick up one of the best mouse pads as well.